Hypothesis comments appearing on multiple, different pdfs across blogs

 #2 Updated by Boone Gorges about 2 years ago

 This has to be an issue on the Hypothesis site.
 They probably have a mechanism for detecting duplicates and combining them, a mechanism that does some fuzzy URL matching that these Commons sites have triggered.
 I'd suggest you reach out to their support team (I'd do it myself but I don't understand the intended behavior very well).
 Let me know if they need any technical information.

-#4 Updated by Laurie Hurson almost 2 years ago
+#4 Updated by Laurie Hurson about 2 years ago

 The hypothesis issue was document "fingerprinting".
 If docs have the same fingerprint the annotations will appear across all docs with that fingerprint.
 I am working with the professor who experienced this issue to create new doc fingerprints (Solution #2 below).
 This will be helpful to know in the future as more faculty may use the same pdf across multiple courses.

 Every PDF has what's called a "fingerprint", and Hypothesis uses this fingerprint to tell PDFs apart.
 This means that if I emailed you a PDF and we both saved different copies to our hard drives, we'd still see each other's annotations in our copy of the PDF.

 Looking at both the longer and shorter PDFs you sent me, it seems that they both use the same fingerprint, so Hypothesis treats them as the same document.
 You can read how to check PDF fingerprints here. https://web.hypothes.is/help/how-i-do-i-check-and-make-sure-my-pdfs-have-different-fingerprints/

 I have two solutions that I think will help: using Hypothesis groups and making new PDF with a different fingerprint.
 I'll walk you through both, but of the two, the former is the better option.